amalantony/Ascii-Warehouse/README.md

 Discount Ascii Warehouse
 ====

 This is an ecommerce site, where you can buy all sorts of ascii faces like `(ノ・∀・)ノ` and `¯_(ツ)_/¯`, in a wide variety of font sizes.
-The homepage should display a list of products for people to browse.
+The homepage displays a list of products for people to browse.

-Please read the instructions and FAQ below before beginning.

 Features
 ----
 - products are displayed in a grid.
-- give the user an option to sort the products in ascending order.
+- user has the option to sort the products in ascending order.
 Can sort by "size", "price" or "id".
 - each product has :
   - a "size" field, which is the font-size (in pixels).
 We should display the faces in their correct size, to give customers a realistic impression of what they're buying.
   - a "price" field, in cents.
 This should be formatted as dollars like `$3.51`.